FOREX-Japan monetary easing knocks yen, losses seen muted

 By Anirban Nag

-LONDON, Sept 19 (Reuters) - The yen fell to one-month low against the dollar on Wednesday after the Bank of Japan eased monetary policy more than expected, but with other major central banks also easing, its losses were likely to be limited.
+LONDON, Sept 19 (Reuters) - The yen fell to one-month low against the dollar on Wednesday after the Bank of Japan eased monetary policy more than expected, but with other major central banks also easing, its losses may be limited.

 The BOJ’s move encouraged investors to take more risk.
 This nudged the euro higher against the dollar before it succumbed to fresh profit-taking.
 Talk of a European central bank diversifying out of the euro also weighed on the currency.

 The dollar jumped to 79.23 yen, its highest since Aug.
 22, after the BOJ’s decision.
 This took it well above a seven-month low of 77.13 yen hit last week.
-It was last trading at 78.75 yen, flat on the day, with stops cited below 78.45 yen.
+It was last trading at 78.91 yen, up 0.15 percent on the day.

 The BOJ increased asset purchases by 10 trillion yen, almost double than what some had expected.
 This followed aggressive monetary easing by the U.S. Federal Reserve and a European Central Bank plan to buy unlimited amount of government bonds of indebted euro zone states.